 Pausing on a landing in the middle of the museum’s marble staircase, we scanned the crowd gathered around the Mourners below and fought to regain our breath.
 Jorn leaned over and massaged his thigh.

 “You know that guy?”
 I asked.

 He straightened and looked at me.
 “I killed him.”

 What happens next?
-Buy your own copy of Warrior’s Revenge as well as book one in the series, Down Dog Diary.
+Buy a copy of Warrior’s Revenge as well as Book One in the series, Down Dog Diary.
 If you can’t find my books in your local bookstore, ask for them.
 Ask your local library to carry my books in their collections.
 Thank you for being a reader and supporting not only my work but those of many authors.

 - Order from Amazon